niranc/Gonflus/README.md

 1. **Video embed** - Embedding MP4 with script in metadata - Video.js, browsers - CVE-2021-23414
 2. **Track src bypass** - Track src with javascript: protocol - Video.js - CVE-2021-23414

-**Note**: MP4 utilise le format binaire basé sur des "atoms" (boîtes).
-Les vulnérabilités principales sont liées au parsing binaire (heap overflow, OOB, UAF, integer overflow) menant à RCE.
-Les exploits sont souvent exploités in-the-wild (WhatsApp 2019, BLASTPASS).
-SSRF et XSS sont possibles indirectement via thumbnailers ou parsers web, mais pas directement dans le format MP4 pur.
+**Note**: MP4 uses binary format based on "atoms" (boxes).
+Vulnerabilities are mainly in binary parsing (heap overflow, OOB, UAF, integer overflow) leading to RCE.
+Exploits are often used in-the-wild (WhatsApp 2019, BLASTPASS).
+Indirect SSRF and XSS are possible through thumbnailers or web parsers, but not directly in pure MP4 format.

 ## Detailed Markdown Techniques